miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

 # Hello!
 How can I assist you today?
 ```

+In the code above, we first import the necessary libraries.
+The `dotenv` library allows us to load environment variables from the `.env` file, ensuring that our API key is securely stored and easily accessible.
+By calling `load_dotenv()`, we make the `OPENAI_API_KEY` available to our script.

+Next, we create an instance of the OpenAI client.
+We then use the `chat.completions.create` method to send a message to the model.
+The `model` parameter specifies which OpenAI model to use—in this case, `gpt-4o-mini`.
+The `messages` parameter is a list of messages in the conversation; here, we start with a simple user message saying "Hello!".

+Finally, we print the assistant's response by accessing `response.choices[0].message.content`.
+This should output a friendly greeting from the model, demonstrating that our setup is working correctly.

 ## Running the LLM with Ollama

 For running the LLM with **ollama**, which is a lightweight, open-source, and easy-to-use tool to run large language models on your own hardware, you can download it from the [official website](https://ollama.com/download).